 It’s been a mad couple of weeks, with my second year at uni finishing this week: three deadlines in four days.
 The last – and for me the most challenging – is a five minute documentary on anything we can think of.
 The vagueness could seem like a blessing, but when you have the whole world as your subject matter, it seems impossible to think of anything to fill five short minutes.

-Jim Rae, the Reserve Manager, is one of the most friendly people I’ve met, and incredibly passionate about wildlife.
-Upon arrival he welcomed me like our friendship went back years.
-He had prepared four typed pages of notes for our interview, and when I settled down later on to film the squirrels he brought me a nutcracker and a box of hazelnuts to put out food for the little rascals.
+Jim Rae, the Reserve Manager, is one of the nicest people I’ve met, and incredibly passionate about wildlife.
+Upon arrival he welcomed me like an old friend, giving me the tour of the reserve before settling down in the hide for the interview.
+He had prepared four typed pages of notes, and when I sat outside later to film the squirrels he brought me a nutcracker and a box of hazelnuts for me to feed them.
 I couldn’t believe, after only just seeing a wild red squirrel for the first time in Chesters two months ago, I was now spoilt for choice of animals to film.

 It is not difficult to see why people get so attached to these creatures.
 A lot smaller than the greys and with delightful little ear tufts, they bound across the grass like furry chestnut bullets – trying to keep them in frame was a nightmare.
 I’d get one in perfect focus as it paused to claim a nut, then it was off and I was filming empty grass again.
 I’d never been so challenged as a photographer, but their nippiness provided an excellent opportunity to test my reflexes.

 I could have stayed for hours, but I had a film to edit and countless clips to go through, 90% of which were squirrels.
 As of today I’m just making the finishing touches ready for the deadline on Friday.
 Eskrigg is a gem of a reserve, and somewhere I will definitely be revisiting over summer!